Quantitative particle approximation of nonlinear Fokker-Planck equations with singular kernel: Introduction and main results

-However, in the singular case there are fewer results in the literature: when the particle system is somehow regularised (in a wider sense than \eqref{eq:IPS0}, i.e. with moderate interactions or a more general cut-off in the kernel), \citet{MeleardNS2d} obtained a rate on the density of one particle for the $2d$ Navier-Stokes equation, \citet{BossyTalay} got a rate for Burger's equation, and \citet{FournierHauray} approximated the Landau equation with moderately soft potentials. \\ When the kernel is not regularised, let us mention that \citet{FournierMischler} obtained a rate for the empirical measure of the so-called Nanbu particle system approaching the Boltzmann equation.
+However, in the singular case there are fewer results in the literature: when the particle system is somehow regularised (in a wider sense than \eqref{eq:IPS0}, i.e. with moderate interactions or a more general cut-off in the kernel), \citet{MeleardNS2d} obtained a rate on the density of one particle for the $2d$ Navier-Stokes equation, and \citet{BossyTalay} got a rate for Burger's equation. \\ When the kernel is not regularised, let us mention that \citet{FournierMischler} obtained a rate for the empirical measure of the so-called Nanbu particle system approaching the Boltzmann equation, and \citet{FournierHauray} approximated the Landau equation with moderately soft potentials.
 Working at the level of the Liouville equations associated to the mean field particle system, \citet{JabinWang} obtained a quantitative convergence with a $N^{-1/2}$ rate for some kernels including the Biot-Savart kernel.
 Recently, \citet{BJW2020} also proved a rate of convergence between the entropy solutions of the Liouville equations and the PDE for the tricky case of the $2d$ Keller-Segel model.
 Let us finally mention the related problem of singular non-diffusive systems (i.e. with deterministic particles), which has seen significant progress recently with the work of \citet{Serfaty}, who introduced the modulated energy method (see also \cite{Duerinckx} and \cite{Rose3}).

+The present work is inspired by the new semigroup approach developed by \citet{FlandoliLeimbachOlivera}, which allows one to approximate nonlinear PDEs by smoothed empirical measures in strong functional topologies.
+More precisely, the convergence of the mollified empirical measure of the moderately interacting particle system is obtained, and the approach was initially proposed for the FKPP equations.
+It has already found many applications: see \citet{FlandoliLeocata} for a PDE-ODE system related to aggregation phenomena; \citet{Simon} for non-local conservation laws; \citet{FlandoliOliveraSimon} for the $2d$ Navier-Stokes equation; and \citet{ORT} for the parabolic-elliptic Keller-Segel systems.
+However, in these recent works this convergence was not quantified and the propagation of chaos was not considered.